autumn-info-442a/Team-Doctors/architecture.md

 - Resides in Firebase
 - The SurveyController can ask the TestingCenterModel for testing center data
 - This TestingCenterModel stores the testing centers data including information such as: name, phone, address, etc. about each testing center

+Below is the data model for a testing center stored in Firebase.
+Firebase will store multiple testing centers.

 ```
 TestingCenterModel = {